Cuebert/BKUC-Indium---DEC/README.md

 # BKUC-Indium---DEC
 Reversal of BKUC Indium android roblox executor
+##### Note for Roblox
+If you have any issue with the existence of this repository please let me know and I will promptly take it down, the most effective manner of doing so would probably be an email or by opening an issue.
+It is not necessary to initiate any legal action, my intention is not to expose any Roblox intellectual property or the use of cheats/exploits on your platform.
+I simply want to provide users with the information necessary to avoid malware and stay safe.

 ##### Disclaimer
 PLEASE NOTE I AM NOT AT ALL AFFILIATED OR PRACTICALLY EVEN IN CONTACT WITH THE DEVELOPERS OF THIS APP They banned me from their discord server for reasons I am not aware of, possible just because I was decompiling their app and they don't like that which would be a major red flag security wise.